Nizare7/-SEHPC_DevOps_Part2_ElZiani_Fonnesu_Grassi/README.md

 To do so automatically every time we push to have an updated image, we need a github action that will install the singularity library in the github enviroment and than build the image.

-# 3 - Running the image on a cluster
 Since we want a cluster to execute our program (our image), we need to move it to the actual cluster.
 We send our image to a repo of the Singularity registry service by:
 ```